 The Work Light Switch is on the hydraulic control panel (See Figure 3-3.)
-It illuminates the hydraulic control panel and controls the optional work lights mounted on the bulkhead.
-The work lights illuminate the upper deck.
+It illuminates the hydraulic control panel and controls the optional work lights mounted on the bulkhead or slope.
+The work lights illuminate the upper and lower decks.

-Winch Controls
+Winch, Controls and Options

 - 1. The winch is not designed or intended to be used for lifting or moving people.
 Using it this way can cause serious injury or death. - 2.
 Never attempt to disengage the winch cable spool when the cable is under tension.
 The load can roll away.
 Serious injury or death can result if people are in the path of the rolling load. - 3.
-Failure to leave at least five winch cable wraps on the winch cable spool could allow the cable to come off the spool, resulting in serious personal injury or death. - The Winch Hydraulic lever is located on the driver's side of the semitrailer under the outer frame beam (See Figure 3-3.)
-It is the second lever from the left and has three positions (See Table 3-2.)
+Failure to leave at least five winch cable wraps on the winch cable spool could allow the cable to come off the spool, resulting in serious personal injury or death. - The Winch Hydraulic knob is located on the driver's side of the upper deck (See Figure 3-3.)
+It is the second knob from the left and has three positions (See Table 3-2.)

-WINCH HYDRAULIC LEVER UP (PUSH IN) This position will cause the winch to reel cable onto the winch spool when the winch clutch handle is engaged.
+PUSH IN This position will cause the winch to reel cable onto the winch spool when the winch clutch handle is engaged.
 CENTER This is the neutral position.
 This position will not operate the winch.
-DOWN (PULL OUT) This position will cause the winch to reel cable off of the winch spool when the winch is engaged.
+PULL OUT This position will cause the winch to reel cable off of the winch spool when the winch is engaged.

-Table 3-2: Winch Hydraulic Lever
+Table 3-2: Winch Hydraulic Knob